The Firm

 However, Glazer—the eyes and energy behind the mixed-use villa Lexington Station and the sumptuous recording studio Echo Mountain, among other recent projects—enjoys her morning joe at home.
 What’s more, she’s careful to start the day off well by choosing just the right cup in which to pour it.
 Which has to take a while, since she’s got enough of them to last six months without repeating a selection.

 Glazer Portrait Alpha.jpgOwning nearly 200 handmade mugs was “never intentional,” says the multiple-award-winning architect (although her 600-plus pairs of earrings suggests that her affection for accumulation can’t be so easily dismissed).
 “I guess once I had amassed 60 mugs or so, I realized it could be perceived as a collection.”
 And now that they’re there, she fully intends to use them."
-Read entire article.

 Document Actions